YouVersion Logo

 God Created Rest

-So far, we’ve looked at Genesis 1 and 2 to help us understand some of the biggest questions in life: Who is God?
+Over the last few days, we’ve looked at Genesis 1 and 2 to help us understand some of the biggest questions in life: Who is God?
 What does it mean to be human?
 Why do relationships matter?
 What is our purpose?

 Today, we’re going to learn a powerful lesson from the last day of creation.
-It was on the seventh day of creation that God rested.
+It was on the seventh day of creation that God rested:

 You might be asking yourself this question: “If God’s so powerful, why did He need to rest?”